sbooth/CGeodesic/README.md

 # CGeodesic

-A Swift package for the C geodesic routines from [GeographicLib](https://geographiclib.sourceforge.io).
+A Swift package for the C implementation of the geodesic routines in [GeographicLib](https://github.com/geographiclib/geographiclib-c/).

 # License

-GeographicLib is released under the [MIT/X11 license](https://geographiclib.sourceforge.io/html/LICENSE.txt).
+GeographicLib is released under the [MIT license](https://github.com/geographiclib/geographiclib-c/blob/main/LICENSE.txt).